turtlebot/turtlebot4-user-manual/tutorials/create_sd_image.md

 done
 ```

-Determine the size of the main storage partition:
+Determine the size of the main storage partition.
+Using the standard Turtlebot SD card images, this
+is partition `p2`.
+If you have created your own custom image the partition may be different.
 ```bash
 sudo e2fsck -f /dev/mmcblk0p2
 ```